gnolang/blog/posts/2025-05-05_gnoland-the-first-logoverse/README.md

 The best way to ensure success and to accelerate adoption is to seed the initial community with the right community.
-There are many types of communities, such as crypto community, ethereum community, student community, but since Bitcoin has gone mainstream these communities aren't always in agreement about the purpose of blockchain technology; because they aren't aware of the history and fabric of the hidden power structures that run the narrative--both mainstream AND controlled oppositions.
+There are many types of communities, such as the crypto community, ethereum community, student community, but since Bitcoin has gone mainstream, these communities aren't always in agreement about the purpose of blockchain technology; because they aren't aware of the history and fabric of the hidden power structures that run the narrative--both mainstream AND controlled oppositions.
 They do not feel that